iotile/coretools/doc/source/tutorials/streaming-data.rst

 Reading
     An individual time/value data entry recorded by an IOTile Device.
 Each reading is timestamped and the reading value must fit in 4 bytes (32 bits).
-    Every reading must be assoicated with exactly 1 Stream.
+    Every reading must be associated with exactly 1 Stream.

 Stream
     A time series of Readings that all have the same units and should be logically grouped together.
 Usually Streams come from a single sensor.

 Stream ID